asanchezyali/personal-website/data/authors/default.md

 language: en
 ---

-Hi, I'm Alejandro Sánchez Yalí, and I'm passionate about technology and programming.
-Ever since I was a kid, I've been fascinated by how things work, taking them apart and uncovering their secrets.
-This curiosity naturally led me to explore programming as a powerful way to create and bring ideas to life.

-For me, programming is not just a job or a hobby; it's a way to express myself and satisfy my curiosity about the world around me.
-As a mathematician and programmer, I've had the chance to work on exciting and challenging projects that have allowed me to learn and grow continuously.

-My motto is: "If I program, then I exist?"
-I believe that through programming, I can do amazing things and shape my world, turning complex problems into creative solutions.

-I love learning about new technologies and constantly improving my skills.
-I also enjoy sharing my knowledge and passion for technology through writing.
-I write about technology and computer science topics on my personal blog and other platforms, always looking for new ideas and ways to inspire others.
+Hello, I'm Alejandro.
+I work in software development and have a background in mathematics.

+I enjoy exploring the intersection between programming and mathematics, always looking for ways to apply abstract concepts to practical problems.
+I've worked on various projects ranging from web applications to machine learning algorithms.

+In this blog, I share my thoughts on technology, mathematics, and the challenges I encounter in my day-to-day life as a programmer.
+I'm not an expert in everything, but I like to learn and share what I discover along the way.

-I hope this brief introduction gives you a sense of who I am and what drives me.
-If you want to know more about me or connect, feel free to follow me on my social media or visit my LinkedIn profile.
+If you're interested in exchanging ideas about programming, mathematics, or any related topic, feel free to connect, follow me on my social media, or visit my LinkedIn profile.
 See you soon!

+For a more detailed look at my professional experience and skills, you can check out my technical-resume [here](https://github.com/asanchezyali/technical-resume/blob/technical-resume/technical_resume.pdf).